 East Africa is mostly about Kenya and Tanzania.
 These are the primary locations that most people think of and visit when they say they "went on safari."
 Safari trips are extremely well established in these countries, readily available, and easy to access.
 That also generally means crowds, though.
 It's not unusual to see a dozen or more vehicles around a kill site or exotic animal.
 Many of the classic safari movies (remember Hatari?) and television specials (e.g. National Geographic) you've seen were done in these areas, though.
 Both countries have a number of parks and preserves where safaris can be done, but the Big Two are the Serengeti in Tanzania and the Masai Mara in Kenya, which are adjacent to each other on the Kenya/Tanzania border.
 Both have well established tourism support, and this is the home turf of one of the largest remaining animal migrations on the planet (the wildebeest and zebra migration).
 Also in Tanzania is the convenient Ngorongoro Crater, which is a fantastic mini park, but also very much over-crowded these days.

 South Africa mostly means South Africa (duh) and Botswana (normally I'd add Zimbabwe to that, but current political conditions there are something we should discourage by not bringing in tourism dollars, in my opinion).
 Zambia (animals) and Namibia (scenery and animals) are two oft-mentioned extensions, but usually aren't visited as a sole destination.
-Safaris are well established in South Africa and readily available, slightly less so in Botswana.
+Safaris are well established in South Africa and readily available, slightly less so in Botswana and Namibia.
 South Africa, like Eastern Africa, has a more close-to-civilization feel than Botswana.
 But it's home to the giant Kruger National Park and a huge array of private preserves adjacent to the park's Western border.
 The South Africa private preserves are some of the best places to get close to wild animals in wild places, yet still have a comfortable trip.

 If you've figured out that I like Botswana, you're correct.
-The herd sizes tend to be smaller there (except, perhaps, for elephants), so you don't see the big overwhelming mass movements you do in the Eastern African parks.
-On the other hand, most Botswana wildlife areas have tighter limits on number of visitors at one time, and you're much further from population centers, so there's much more of a remote feel to your trip.
+The herd sizes tend to be smaller there (except, perhaps, for cape buffalo and elephants), so you don't see the big overwhelming mass movements you do in the Eastern African parks.
+On the other hand, most Botswana wildlife areas have tighter limits on number of visitors at one time, plus you're much further from population centers, so there's much more of a remote feel to your trip.
 On one workshop I led there we went five straight days without seeing another group of tourists (only the occasional park or private vehicle).
 That's a lot different experience than seeing 28 Land Cruisers surrounding a sleeping lion in the Ngorongoro.
 (Yes, I've experienced that, too.)

 No matter where you go, what will surprise you about Africa is that you didn't realize there was such a variety of animal life to photograph.
 Take hoofed mammals, for example.
 You can probably name zebra and impala, but there are also dik-diks, elands, gazelles, gerenuks, gnu, oryx, topi, and waterbuck, to name just a few of the more than two dozen in the antelope family alone.
 Buffalo, hyena, hyrax, fox, jackal, mongoose, warthogs, and wild dogs probably don't roll off the tip of your tongue either, and we're just getting started.
 In short, get ready to be overwhelmed (and bring a good identification book!).